Exanthiax/Exanthiax-Docs/useful/commands-and-permissions.md

 # Commands & Permissions

 ### Premium Battlepass
-To set the permission required for the Premium Battlepass, edit this in config.yml
+To set the permission required for the Premium Battlepass, edit this in your battlepass configs.

 ### XP multiplier permission